Would love your thoughts, please comment at the end of the post!

 Disclaimer: Weight loss results may vary.
 We do not guarantee any specific results.

 The new real estate in your stomach or pouch is PRIME (meaning there’s limited space in there)!
 You don’t want to fill it with junk.
-It is important to eat nutrient rich food in appropriate quantities.
-Sodas, regular or diet, are just empty calories in your stomach that do not do you any good!
+It is important to eat nutrient-rich food in appropriate quantities.

 - Benson-Davies, Sue, Michael L. Davies, and Kendra Kattelmann.
 “Understanding Eating and Exercise Behaviors in Post Roux-En-Y Gastric Bypass Patients: A Quantitative and Qualitative Study.”
 Bariatric Surgical Practice and Patient Care2 (2013): 61–68.
 PMC.
 Web.
 19 July 2018.

-- Holly Strawbridge, “Artificial Sweetners: Sugar-free, but at what cost?”
+- Holly Strawbridge, “Artificial Sweeteners: Sugar-free, but at what cost?”
 Harvard Health Publishing (Harvard Medical School) 20 July 2018.

 - Ferraro, Pietro Manuel et al. “Soda and Other Beverages and the Risk of Kidney Stones.”
 Clinical Journal of the American Society of Nephrology: CJASN 8.8 (2013): 1389–1395.
 PMC.
 Web.
 19 July 2018.